-(extension of the Up to 8 weeks timeframe is acceptable where further rehabilitation is required. but should I not be due to the CHC elig ibility process.)
-1 week max.
-2 weeks Comprehensive assessment for Deliver rehabilitation/reablement programme (un nless clinically contra a-indicated) Complete the quality longer-term care needs triggered. ced comprehensive sment. assurance process Identify the Care Co- ordinator/Lead Professional Arrange the MDT meeting at which CHC eligibility will be considered.
-At the meeting, review the comprehensive assessment and determine whether the Arrange th ne care package Obtain valid consent to comprehensive assessment.
-Ensure the individual and/or their representatives have the information and individual has a primary health need.
-Ensure that a clear and agreed cansfer dividual (if quired) to the ost appropriate avironment for assessment. support they need to fully participate. rationale is documented and shared with the individual and/or their representatives.
-Contact with individual and their represen within 48 hour answer queries tatives s to for current and retrospective cases
+TIME EFRAME PROCESS Up to 8 weeks (extension of the timeframe is acceptable where further rehabilitation is required. but should not be due to the CHC eligibility process) 1 week max.
+2 weeks assessment for longer-term care needs triggered Identify the Care Co-ordinator/Lead Professional Obtain valid consent to comprehensive assessment.
+Transfer individual (if required) to the /reablement programme (unless y contra-indicated) Collate co-produced comprehensive assessment.
+Complete the quality assurance process Arrange the MDT meeting at which CHC eligibility will be considered At the meeting, review the comprehensive assessment and determine Arrange the care package be considered Ensure the individual and/or their representative s have the information and support they need to fully participate. and determine whether the individual has a primary health need.
+Ensure that a clear and agreed rationale is documented and shared with the individual and/or their representativ es.
+Contact with individual and/or their representatives within 48 hours to answer queries etc.

-ANNEX 4:
+ANNEX 3:

-NHS Continuing Healthcare Checklist
+Continuing NHS Healthcare Checklist